 It’s hard to predict exactly where that will be, but I’m glad you’re here.

 I’m Jen Sinkler.
 I spent a decade as Experience Life magazine’s fitness editor and editorial director of fitness, and now I’m a fitness writer for a number of national magazines.
 I’m passionate about delivering high-quality information in a way that doesn’t patronize or bore you (unfortunately, these often seem to be your options).
 I continue to draw on my background in publishing, providing interviews with those leading in their respective fields.
 I don’t do the thing where I pretend to be an expert in every topic — that seems exhausting and ill advised, so instead I seek out the best information and provide it to you here.

-Speaking of weird, I’m a fitness eclectic, and I like it that way.
+I trained clients around the country and purposefully sought as much variety in my fitness endeavors as possible.
+I’m a fitness eclectic, and I like it that way.
 Not everyone enjoys hefting the same implement or training in the same style, and I want to be able to use all the toys in the gym, and to teach my clients to, as well.

 I’m a kettlebell instructor through the RKC (Level 2) and KBA, and an Olympic lifting coach through USA Weightlifting; I also hold coaching certifications through Onnit Academy, Primal Move, Progressive Calisthenics, TACFIT, CrossFit and DVRT (Ultimate Sandbag).